dan-leo/masters/thesis/v8/4_results.md

 It displays the throughput measurement for the RLC and MAC physical layers.

 These values provide an indication of the efficiency of the radio link.
-With bad BLER, these values will be low.
-With very good BLER, these values will be near the theoretical throughput of NB-IoT – and because of this, may not change over time, as it does not take into account the time to wake up, scan for base station, etc. This is simply over the protocol stack itself.
-As stated in \S\ref{lpwan_comparison}, NB-IoT has an uplink and downlink throughput of ~250kbps.
+With bad block error rate (BLER > 10\%), these values will be low.
+With a very good BLER ( < 1\%), these values will be near the theoretical throughput of NB-IoT.
+It is only over the protocol stack itself and does not take into account the time to wake up, scan for base stations and so forth.
+As stated in \S\ref{lpwan_comparison}, NB-IoT has a theoretical uplink and downlink throughput of ~250kbps.

 \begin{figure}[ht]
-  \subfloat[RLC and MAC uplink throughput]{
+  \subfloat[The figure shows RLC and MAC uplink throughput, with 95\% of values under 10 kbps.
+ZTE is performing best with a central tendency at 4 kbps, and Huawei the least at 1 kbps.
+It is shown that Nokia, Ericsson, Ublox, Quectel and Vodacom have similar central tendency distributions at 2 kbps, while MTN leads with 3 kbps.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/mac_rlc_ul.pdf}
 	\end{minipage}}
  \hfill
-  \subfloat[RLC and MAC downlink throughput]{
+  \subfloat[The figure shows RLC and MAC downlink throughput, with 95\% of values under 10 kbps, except for Huawei with 50\% of values just over 10 kbps.
+Nokia, Ericsson, Ublox, Quectel, MTN and Vodacom all share similar distributions with a central tendency at 500 bps, and with ZTE at just over 1 kbps.
+Quectel and MTN have 95\% of values at 3 kbps as opposed to Ublox and Vodacom at 10 kbps.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/mac_rlc_dl.pdf}
 	\end{minipage}}
-\caption{RLC and MAC layer throughput.
-90\% of values under 10 kbps, except for Huawei taking the lead in downlink throughput.
-Quectel and Ublox exhibit similar characteristics and MTN leads Vodacom marginally.}
+\caption{The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.
+95\% of values under 10 kbps, and although Huawei performs the least in uplink at a 1 kbps central tendency, Huawei surprisingly takes the lead in downlink throughput at just over 10 kbps.
+Quectel and Ublox exhibit similar characteristics and MTN leads Vodacom marginally by a difference of roughly 1 kbps.}
 \end{figure}

-UE reported throughput values under 10 kbps are well under the 250 kbps speeds claimed by NB-IoT manufacturers.
+UE reported throughput values under 10 kbps are well under the 250 kbps speeds claimed by NB-IoT manufacturers in general.
+However, it is more in line with the Quectel modem claiming single tone uplink and downlink of 21.25 and 15.625 kbps, respectively.
+On the other hand, although Ublox and Quectel show similar distributions, Ublox claims uplink and downlink of 62.5 and 27.2 kbps, respectively, which shows that Ublox is underperforming.
+Throughput is necessary to take into account for large data transfers such as captured data, images and FoTA updates, and with low values it would affect energy consumption and latency.

 ### Data Overhead

 Considering the variance in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size as in Appendix \ref{appendix_ue_reported}.
-However, a boxplot representation shows the characteristics of the data more fully.
+However, a boxplot representation shows the characteristics of the data more fully with respect to LTE vendors, UE and MNOs.
+Since the largest UDP packets are 512 bytes in size, a line is drawn at this value for comparison.
+Data overhead is observed for all telemetry tests at once.

 \begin{figure}[ht]
-  \subfloat[Transmission bytes with at least 50\% of values centered between 100 and 1000 bytes.
-Nokia extends up to 5000 bytes, or more in outliers.]{
+  \subfloat[Transmission bytes of all manufacturers and operators, with at least 50\% of values centered between 100 and 1000 bytes except for Nokia which extends further, having a 95th percentile at 10,000 bytes or more in outliers.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/txBytes.pdf}
 	\end{minipage}}
  \hfill
-  \subfloat[Receive bytes with at least 50\% of values centered between 50 and 200 bytes.
-Nokia extends up to 2000 bytes, or more in outliers.]{
+  \subfloat[Receive bytes of all manufacturers and operators, with at least 50\% of values centered between 50 and 200 bytes except for Nokia which extends up to a 95th percentile at 2000 bytes, or more in outliers.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/rxBytes.pdf}
 	\end{minipage}}
 \caption{Byte size distribution of telemetry test set across different MNOs, LTE Vendors and UE devices with 512 byte limit line (purple).
-Ublox and Quectel show equal characteristics.
-MTN leads Vodacom marginally.
-In general, 25\% of uplink datagrams extend above 512 byte line as well as less than 5\% of downlink datagram outliers.
-Nokia extends well past the 512 byte limit to a few thousand bytes due to the repetition caused by the ECL mechanism.}
+Ublox and Quectel show equal distribution characteristics, while MTN leads Vodacom marginally.
+In general, 25\% of uplink datagrams extend above 512 byte line and 25\% of downlink datagrams extend past 200 bytes.
+Nokia extends well past the 512 byte limit to a few thousand bytes in both cases due to repetition caused by the ECL mechanism.}
 \end{figure}

 ## Estimations